petermaloney/localpaste/README.md

 openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes
 ```

-The private key and cert must reside in the same folder as localpaste.py and be named **server.pem** or you'll have to use the **--certfile** option to specify it's location. (e.g. --certfile /etc/myserver.pem)
+The private key and cert must reside in the same folder as localpaste.py and be combined together in one file named **server.pem**.
+If your file has another name, you'll have to use the **--certfile** option to specify it's location. (e.g. --certfile /etc/myserver.pem)

 ```
 sudo nohup ./localpaste.py --scheme https -f --user localpaste &